So, you wanna be rich and a successful entrepreneur? Great!

 While you’re at it, you can read the history behind Apple’s products.

-And why not learn the full story on Steve Jobs with these books.
+And why not learn the full story of Steve Jobs with these books?

 And all from a passion for trying new things.

-On a personal note, Embanet went from a 7 figure company to 8 figures was from trying something new.
+On a personal note, Embanet went from a 7 figure company to 8 figures by trying something new.